pacaicedo/pacaicedo.github.io/index.md

 ## Ph.D.
-Pablo Eduardo Caicedo Rodríguez
+Pablo Eduardo Caicedo Rodríguezsd

 You can use the [editor on GitHub](https://github.com/pacaicedo/pacaicedo.github.io/edit/Principal/index.md) to maintain and preview the content for your website in Markdown files.